YusufJoeStar/Space-Game/README.md

 2. There's no settings system yet volume, controls, and screen resolution are not configurable.

+3. If the player goes on full screen during the Menu screen, the buttons will not work (will fix soon).

-3. When the ship is destroyed, the game closes instantly.
+4. When the ship is destroyed, the game closes instantly.
 There's no "Try Again" or "Back to Menu" screen.

-4. When the ship destroys all the rocks, all the player can do is just roam in empty space with no rocks (will fix soon).
+5. When the ship destroys all the rocks, all the player can do is just roam in empty space with no rocks (will fix soon).

-5. I’ve had lots of difficulties with buttons and UI implementation using SFML 3.0, I'll do my best to improve them soon.
+6. I’ve had lots of difficulties with buttons and UI implementation using SFML 3.0, I'll do my best to improve them soon.

 # Tech Stack